stejspet/kbe-crypto-lab1/README.md

 ## Exercise 6: crack multiple-letter xor with unknown key length
 In this exercise we need to also find the length of the key.
 When we know it, we can use the function ***crack_multi_xor()*** from exercise 5 with the key length we found.

-The length of the key is found by a method based on Kasisky test.
+The length of the key is found by a method based on Kasisky test, implemented in ***kasiski_like_test()*** function.
 The algorithm is trying to deduce the length of the key by repeating sequences (trigrams here) in the ciphertext.

 **Solution**: